temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 <!--SNIPSTART hello-world-project-template-java-workflow-->
 <!--SNIPEND-->

-The implmementation defines the options to execute an Activity, in this case setting `StartToCloseTimeout` to 2 seconds.
-The implementation then creates a `HelloWorldActivity` stub that will act as a proxy for activity invocations.
+In this implementation, you have specified that the Start-to-Close Timeout for your Activity will be one minute, meaning that your Activity has one minute to begin before it times out.
+Of all the Temporal timeout options, startToCloseTimeOut is the one you should always set.
+In this implementation you create a `HelloWorldActivity` stub that will act as a proxy for activity invocations.

 :::note
 Notice that an interface of `HelloWorldActivity` is used to create the stub, not the implementation of the interface.
 The workflow is only aware of the Activity through its public interface, not the Activity implementation.